Venue: West Leeds Activity Centre Lenhurst Avenue, LS12 2RE

 (The special circumstances shall be specified in the minutes.)

 There were no formal late items.
-However, supplementary information had been circulated to Members in relation to Agenda Item 9 Finance Update report.
+However, there was supplementary information in relation to Agenda Item 9 – Finance update report which had been approved by the Chair prior to the meeting and circulated to Members.

 Apologies for Absence